livetheoogway/forage/README.md

 ### How is it happening though?

 We've finished the _What_ and the _Why_, now let's look at the _How_.
 At its heart is [Lucene](https://lucene.apache.org/).
 Why lucene you ask?
-Well, lucene is what powers Nutch, Solr, Elasticsearch etc. It is the most evolved open-source java search engine libraries out there.
-It is well maintained, supported by the Apache Software Foundation, and has continuous contributions.
+Well, lucene is the most evolved open-source java search engine libraries out there.
+It powers Nutch, Solr, Elasticsearch etc. It is well maintained, supported by the Apache Software Foundation, and has continuous contributions.
 Need I say more?!

-Essentially, the problem can be divided into 3 critical steps:
+Essentially, the problem can be divided into 4 critical steps:

-1. Bootstrapping: Ship all data from your database to Lucene:
+1. Bootstrapping: Ship all data from your database and index it in Lucene
 2. Periodic Update: Do this at regular intervals (to account for changes in your database)
-3. Indexing Rules: Be able to define what parts of the Data, you want indexed in Lucene
+3. Indexing Rules: Be able to define what parts of the Data, what fields, you want indexed in Lucene
-4. Search Queries: Be able to retrieve documents by querying on the indexed fields.
+4. Search Queries: Be able to retrieve documents by querying the indexed fields.

 The following is a high level sketch of what is happening: